Indicated for: HIV-1 infection

 C receiving oral rilpivirine, the incidence of hepatic enzyme elevation was higher than in patientsreceiving oral rilpivirine who were not hepatitis C co-infected.
 The pharmacokinetic exposure of oraland injectable rilpivirine in co-infected patients was comparable to that in patients without hepatitis Cco-infection.
 Monitoring of liver function is recommended in patients with hepatitis C co-infection.

-PregnancyThere are limited data of REKAMBYS in pregnant women.
-REKAMBYS is not recommended duringpregnancy unless the expected benefit justifies the potential risk.
+PregnancyThere are limited data of rilpivirine in pregnant women.
+Rilpivirine is not recommended duringpregnancy unless the expected benefit justifies the potential risk.
 Lower exposures of oral rilpivirinewere observed when rilpivirine 25 mg once daily was taken during pregnancy.
 In the Phase 3 studieswith oral rilpivirine, lower rilpivirine exposure, similar to that seen during pregnancy, has beenassociated with an increased risk of virological failure, therefore viral load should be monitoredclosely.
 Alternatively, switching to another ART regimen could be considered (see sections 4.6, 5.1and 5.2).

 Immune reactivation syndromeIn HIV-infected patients with severe immune deficiency at the time of institution of combinationantiretroviral therapy (CART), an inflammatory reaction to asymptomatic or residual opportunisticpathogens may arise and cause serious clinical conditions, or aggravation of symptoms.
 Typically,such reactions have been observed within the first few weeks or months of initiation of CART.